craigsimps/gulp-wp-toolkit/README.md

 ### Watch
 The default `gulp watch` task is available and watches our theme (PHP, SCSS, JS, images) for any file changes.
 On change, the associated `build` task will be run.

+## Default Theme Structure

+The default configuration has all of the source files in a `develop` directory, in their respective `scss`, `js`, `images`, and `languages` subdirectories.
+For new themes, it is recommended to follow this structure, but these paths can be overridden in the config if you prefer or need to work with a different structure.

 ## Overrides

 ### Updating Config

 All of the [existing configuration](config.js) can be easily overwritten by passing your new config object into the `toolkit.extendConfig()` function.
-An [example from a recent project](example/Gulpfile.js) shows how easy it is to update the array of JS files to be concatenated, and change the localhost URL to point to your project.
+An [example from a recent project](example/Gulpfile.js) shows how easy it is to update the array of JS files to be concatenated, and change the localhost URL to point to your project, for instance.

 ### Adding Tasks